SSoelvsten/adiar/FUTURE_WORK.md

 3. **Layer i → Layer i**

-    Since the priority queue is keeping track of which layer one is at, then when information is sent across to a later node on the same layer, then this can be dealt with by a second priority queue.
+    This is information we may immediately need, and needs to be sorted on the fly, so we still have to use a priority queue.
+Placing it in a secondary priority queue may make it clash less with the sorting in the other one?

+    In algorithms such as _Apply_, only nodes in this secondary priority queue actually will some _data_ to be sent across the layer.
+In the two prior cases this field has to be occupied merely by a dummy node.
+That is, the first two data structures do not need this field, which takes up _3·64_ bits of data.
+So, we can make the total memory footprint much smaller and with it allow many more elements to be closer to the processor!

 We may then _pop_ from our layer-aware priority queue by an implicit merge of these three data structures above.

-The third data structure only is needed for algorithms such as _Apply_, where nodes are sent as _data_ across the layer.
-In the first two cases this field is occupied merely by a dummy _NIL_ variable.
-That is, the first two data structures do not need this field that takes up _3·64_ bits of data, and we can make the total memory footprint much smaller and with it allow many more elements to be closer to the processor.

 ### Parallelisation